Home Page

 For the downhaul, the

-original 4:1 purchase (which most boats use) was set up
+original 4:1 purchase, which most boats use (Photo left) was set up

 Since the introduction the Roundhead sails with their laminate fabric, it

-may be that the 4:1 is too much, and some boats have a lighter
+may be that the 4:1 is not needed, and some boats have tried a lighter

 downhaul with a 2:1 purchase.
 (Right)